prisma-archive/graphcool-templates/authentication/google-authenticator-authentication/README.md

 # Google Authenticator Authentication

-This is an example of Time-based One-Time Password (TOTP) authentication, compatible with Google Authenticator.
+This is an example of Time-based One-Time Password (TOTP) authentication, compatible with Google Authenticator and other Authenticator apps (like Microsoft Authenticator), and hardware authenticator tokens.
 It is a form of two factor authentication (2FA).
 Although the example uses basic email-password authentication, the example can easily be applied to other authentication providers too.

 ![two-factor-authentication-with-laravel-and-google-authenticator-3-638](./doc/howitworks.jpg)